-- to determine whether a reasonably possible change in assumptions could lead to a conclusion that the assets are impaired. - Assessed the adequacy of disclosures in the financial statements to ensure that they are compliant with the requirements of NZ IFRS.
+- Performed a sensitivity analysis on the cash flows to determine whether a reasonably possible change in assumptions could lead to a conclusion that the assets are impaired. - Assessed the adequacy of disclosures in the financial statements to ensure that they are compliant with the requirements of NZ IFRS.